 How to get rid of pustules

 Pustules are deep underneath the layers of your skin and are difficult to extract.
 Using a warm compress, you can try to open your pores and get the irritant/clog closer to your skin’s surface.
-Over-the-counter treatments might also work.
+OTC treatments might also work.

 Overall, though, it’s best not to try to pop a pustule yourself.

 Popping your pimples isn’t the only way to clear your skin.
+Here are some other options:

 - A cold compress or ice can be used to relieve pain and swelling from cysts, nodules, and pustules.

-- Warm compresses can also be applied to loosen dirt and bacteria and speed healing of clogged pores.
+- Warm compresses can also be applied to loosen dirt and bacteria and speed the healing of clogged pores.

 - Natural clarifiers, such as diluted alcohol and tea tree oil, can work as astringent agents to dry out and remove clogs caused by sebum.